bekk/bekk-christmas/post/thecloud/managing-apps-on-gke-using-helm.md

 You also need to enable the Kubernetes engine and Container Registry apis in GCP.
 The code used in this article can be found on [GitHub](https://github.com/espenmeidell/christmas-19).

 ## What is Helm?

+Helm describes itself as the package manager for Kubernetes.
+By creating Helm charts, we can describe all the required parts of our application, such as deployments, configmaps, and services, in one place.
+Helm uses value files that can inject variables into the templates.
+This makes it easy to customize deployments across different environments.

+...TODO

 ## The Sample Application